 All current University of Kansas faculty (clinical and basic science) are invited to attend this course.
 The course will focus on innovative teaching methods, leveraging small group interactions, peer-to-peer teaching, giving feedback, and round-table discussions.
 Review of videotaped faculty learner teaching and live feedback opportunities will be an ongoing, active part of this course.

 The Application Process

-Enrollees will be required to complete an online application and submit a 20-minute videotaped teaching session.
-Videotaped teaching sessions can be on the topic of your choice and in the format of your choice.
-The recorded teaching will be reviewed by your faculty peers with feedback will be provided during the course.
+Enrollees will be required to complete an online application.
 Enrollment will be limited to maximize the interactive learning environment.
 Approximately 1 hour of pre-session reading/preparation will be expected prior to each class.

-Session Structure: Class will meet approximately the first and third Thursdays for two hours from October until June.
+Session Structure: Class will meet approximately the first and third Thursdays for two hours from August 2017 through May 2018.
 The structure of the class will be built as follows:

-A total of 32 hours of CME credit is allotted for the clinical faculty who attend this course.
 There is no cost to the faculty who attend this course.
-Refreshments will be provided.
+Breakfast will be provided.

 Faculty Affairs and Development (FAD)

 Bio for Erica Howe, M.D., Co-Director and Instructor